 Market microstructure noise has various causes, including bid-ask spread and variation in trade sizes (see O'Hara (1995) and Hasbrouck (2007) for details) and can cause the realized volatility to be a biased estimator of the latent volatility.
 As the sample time interval approaches zero, the bias owing to microstructure noise is expected to increase significantly.
-Aït-Sahalia et al. (2005) and Bandi and Russell (2008) propose a procedure to determine the optimal sampling interval, and Zhang et al. (2005) propose a bias adjusting method by assigning different weights to the realized volatilities calculated using different time intervals.
+At-Sahalia et al. (2005) and Bandi and Russell (2008) propose a procedure to determine the optimal sampling interval, and Zhang et al. (2005) propose a bias adjusting method by assigning different weights to the realized volatilities calculated using different time intervals.
 In addition, Barndorff-Nielsen et al. (2008) derive the Realized Kernel (RK) as a consistent estimator of the latent volatility using high frequency data with noise.

 Whereas, the intraday returns are heavily contaminated by microstructure noise, the daily returns are less subject to the noise.
 The daily returns could, therefore, provide additional information to eliminate the bias owing to microstructure noise and non-trading hours simultaneously.
 Takahashi et al. (2009) propose an extension of the stochastic volatility (SV) model to include such simultaneous modeling of the daily returns and realized volatility known as the Realized Stochastic Volatility (RSV) model.
-Hansen et al. (2011) implement a similar simultaneous modeling approach within the GARCH framework, called the Realized GARCH model, and demonstrate the superior, performance of the proposed model compared to GARCH (using daily returns only).
+Hansen et al. (2012) implement a similar simultaneous modeling approach within the GARCH framework, called the Realized GARCH model, and demonstrate the superior, performance of the proposed model compared to GARCH (using daily returns only).
 Maheu and McCurdy (2011) consider the simultaneous modeling of S&P500 and IBM data and show that this approach outperforms the conventional EGARCH model.

 Two important properties of the stochastic volatility and realized volatility have been discussed in previous empirical studies: (i) the leverage effect and (ii) long memory.
-The leverage effect refers to the correlation between the return at time t and the logarithm of the volatility at time t+1 and has been well established in empirical studies of stock returns (see, e.g., the survey by Shephard (2005)).
+The leverage effect refers to the correlation between the return at time t and the logarithm of the volatility at time t + 1 and has been well established in empirical studies of stock returns (see, e.g., the survey by Shephard (2005)).
 To account for leverage effects, Melino and Turnbull (1990), for example, use the GMM (generalised methods of moments), and Harvey and Shephard (1996) use the QML (quasi-maximum likelihood method) with the Kalman filter for their estimation.
 Bayesian estimations have been described in various studies (e.g., Jacquier et al. (2004), Omori et al. (2007), Omori and Watanabe (2008)).
-Takahashi et al. (2009) further propose a Bayesian estimation method for the RSV model including the leverage effect.
+Takahashi et al. (2009) further propose a Bayesian estimation method for the RSV model with leverage where they use a single realized measure, while multiple realized measures are used in Venter and de Jongh (2013) and Koopman and Scharth (2013).
+Superposition model, in which the logarithm of the volatility is a sum of latent factor processes, is proposed to describe the long-range dependence of the volatility in Dobrev and Szerszen (2010) with jumps in latent processes, and in Koopman and Scharth (2013) with a correlation between returns and measurement errors.